27 Mar

 UK JVs commonly take one of the following forms

-1. An unincorporated, contractual arrangement
+1. An unincorporated, contractual arrangement- see separate article

 2. A corporation- usually a private limited liability company incorporated under the Companies Act 2006